koacow/predicting-small-business-performance/README.md

 - Confusion matrix for KNN
     - ![KNN confusion matrix](figures/ConfusionMatrix_KNN.png)

 ## Data Processing and Modeling

 Data compilation:
 - Yelp Business Dataset (business + reviews + tips), filtered to restaurants (~12,000 businesses).
+The dataset includes business metadata, hours, categories, attributes, review-level text, and tip-level text.
+After preprocessing and merging, the full integrated dataset used for modeling includes ~56,000 U.S. restaurants enriched with economic indicators.
 - BLS LAUS (county-level labor force, employment, unemployment, unemployment rate).
+These measures provide insight into the labor market conditions surrounding each business.
 - BEA CAGDP1 (county-level GDP).
+GDP by county captures broader economic activity and purchasing power within each region.
 - Census county shapefiles (geospatial joins using latitude/longitude → FIPS codes).
+Geospatial merging ensures that each business is matched to its correct county-level economic indicators.

+Data integration and cleaning:
+- Yelp businesses were assigned to counties via a GeoPandas spatial join using latitude/longitude and county shapefiles.
+Each business received a 5-digit FIPS code for economic merging.
+- BLS and BEA datasets were merged using left joins on FIPS, retaining all counties with labor market data.
+GDP was missing for ~1.5% of county–years; other labor metrics were complete.
+- The merged dataset was inspected for structural consistency and missingness.
+Businesses outside the U.S. or lacking valid spatial matches were excluded.
+- After standardizing variable names and removing unnecessary columns (business name, address, phone, etc.), the final analytical dataset contained ~56,000 U.S. businesses with complete county-level economic variables.

 Feature engineering:
-- Number of categories, number of attributes.
-- Weekly hours and average daily hours derived from Yelp attributes.
+- Categories and Attributes: Parsed Yelp categories into counts of category labels and extracted attribute dictionaries into counts of business characteristics.
+These variables measure business complexity, offerings, and specialization.
+- Operational Hours: Derived total weekly hours, number of days open, and average hours per day from the hours field.
+These features reflect operational intensity and customer accessibility.
-- Review-based features: weighted average stars (by review length), weighted average review length, concatenated review text.
+- Review-based features: Computed average star rating, total review count, weighted average review length (weighted by useful votes), and concatenated review text.
+These features summarize customer engagement and sentiment tendencies.
-- Tip-based features: number of tips, weighted average tip length.
+- Tip-based features: Computed total number of tips, weighted average tip length (weighted by compliments), total compliments, and average compliments per tip.
+These extend the sentiment and engagement signals beyond formal reviews.
+- Sentiment analysis: Applied VADER to average tip text to generate a sentiment score from –1 to +1, capturing customer tone.
+- Text processing: Concatenated all reviews and tips for each business and vectorized the text using TF-IDF with 5,000 features, including unigrams and bigrams.
+Terms with fewer than 5 occurrences or appearing in more than 80% of documents were filtered out.
+This provides a high-dimensional representation of customer language.

 Preprocessing:
-- Dropped irrelevant columns (business name, address, phone).
-- Removed businesses missing county FIPS codes (~5% of rows).
-- Normalized numerical features using min-max scaling.
-- Final dataset: ~10,500 businesses × 25 features.
+- Combined TF-IDF features with numeric attributes to form a modeling matrix with more than 5,000 columns.
+- Standardized all numeric features using z-score normalization to ensure comparability between economic variables, operational metrics, and text-derived counts.
+- Dropped rows with missing critical covariates to maintain data consistency.
 - Split into training/testing sets (80/20).

 Modeling:
-- Decision Tree Classifier (max depth = 10).
-- K-Nearest Neighbors (k=10, Euclidean distance).
+- Baseline models: Decision Tree Classifier (max depth = 10) and K-Nearest Neighbors (k = 10, Euclidean distance) were trained on the numeric + engineered feature subset (~10,500 businesses × 25 features).
-- Evaluation: accuracy (~77%), precision/recall/F1 via classification reports.
-- Confusion matrices show strong recall for open businesses but weak recall for closed businesses due to class imbalance (85% open vs 15% closed).
+- Advanced models: Bagging Classifier with Logistic Regression and XGBoost Classifier were trained on the full engineered dataset, including TF-IDF features (~56,000 businesses × 5,000+ features).
+These models were selected for their ability to handle high-dimensional sparse matrices and nonlinear patterns.
+- XGBoost demonstrated strong predictive performance and interpretability through feature importance rankings.
+- Evaluation included accuracy, precision/recall/F1, ROC-AUC (for XGBoost), and normalized confusion matrices.

-## Results
+Results

 Decision Tree:
 - Accuracy: ~77%